Facilities and Administrative Cost Recovery

 This policy sets forth the requirement for full cost recovery on all sponsored program activities.
-It also establishes the criteria and procedure to seek a Facilities & Administration (“F&A”) rate lower than the federally-approved rate applicable to Virginia Commonwealth University (“VCU”).
+It also establishes the criteria and procedure to seek a facilities and administrative (“F&A”) cost rate lower than the federally-negotiated rate applicable to VCU.

 Full Recovery Principle:

-As required by the General Assembly, VCU will apply the full federally negotiated Facilities and Administrative (“F&A”) cost rate(s) to proposals and agreements for all grants, contracts or other agreements proposed and/or accepted, including those with other agencies and instrumentalities of the Commonwealth of Virginia, unless exempted as described below.
+As required by the Virginia General Assembly, VCU will apply the full federally-negotiated F&A cost rate(s) to proposals and agreements for all grants, contracts, or other agreements, including those with other agencies and instrumentalities of the Commonwealth of Virginia, unless exempted as described below.

 The following situations will NOT qualify as justification for less than full F&A cost recovery:

-- Sponsor limitation of total project cost.
-Projects should be scoped and costed to meet the sponsor limitation with applicable negotiated rate applied.
+• Sponsor limitation of total project cost.
+Projects must be scoped and costed to meet the sponsor limitation with applicable negotiated rate applied.

-- Price quotations with less than full F&A provided to a sponsor without approval of the Office of Sponsored Programs (“OSP”).
+• Price quotations with less than full F&A provided to a sponsor without approval of the Division of Sponsored Programs (“OSP”).

-Faculty seeking approval to apply a lower F&A rate may submit a request to the Vice President for Research and Innovation (VPRI) based on one of the following justifications:
+Principal investigators (PIs) seeking approval to apply a lower F&A cost rate may submit a request to the vice president for research and innovation (VPRI) based on one of the following justifications:

 Exemption #1.
 F&A costs will be reduced or waived when expressly limited or forbidden by federal law or administrative regulation, or the published policy of a governmental or non-profit sponsor.

 Exemption #2.
-F&A costs may be reduced or waived for governmental or non-profit sponsors when the Vice President for Research and Innovation judges the project to be of exceptional academic merit.
-Complete justification must be provided by the PI and approved by the Chair and Dean.
-In these instances, any F&A costs recovered will be retained by the University and not in the Facilities and Administrative Costs Recoveries (“FACR”) revenue distributed to the school/department.
+F&A costs may be reduced or waived for governmental or non-profit sponsors when the VPRI judges the project to be of exceptional academic merit.
+Complete justification must be provided by the PI and approved by their chair and dean.
+In these instances, any F&A costs recovered will be retained by the university and not included in the facilities and administrative costs recoveries (“FACR”) revenue distributed to the school/department.

 Exemption #3.
-F&A costs may be reduced or waived when the Vice President for Research and Innovation approves unrecovered F&A as one of the costs for VCU to contribute to meet Mandatory Cost Sharing.
+F&A costs may be reduced or waived when the VPRI approves unrecovered F&A as one of the costs for VCU to contribute to meet mandatory cost sharing.